alleyinteractive/fm-overlays/README.md

 # fm-overlays
-A Fieldmanager extension for creating logic-controlled overlays/modal boxes
+A Fieldmanager extension to render dynamic content in modal boxes/overlays on a site.